rsip22/foss_events/notes.md

 * <del>Figure out how to allow the download to happen.
 (Check other macros' code, specially EventAggregator) => The 'download' or opening the ical file on the proper software *should happen* when the proper headers are set.
 But now I have to figure out how to do this, because EventCalendar doesn't seem to do that (set the headers) at any point.
 Does Moin Wiki?
 There should be a new global variable?
 A new function that returns the headers?</del> DONE!
 This helped: https://moinmo.in/MoinMoinBugs/EditorContentTypeHttpHeader
 * <del>Install icalendar system-wide to import it to the EventCalendar module.</del> Done.
 * <del>Parse the events data to set the output to proper icalendar format.</del> This is sort of done, but I still have to work on the event dates.
-* How to return the .ics file and not the whole wiki page when cal_action is called. => This I am stuck with, I am thinking that maybe the only way to make this work is to turn the function into a new macro itself.
-But how to keep that from happening if the data for this new macro will be derivated from EventCalendar?
+* <del>How to return the .ics file and not the whole wiki page when cal_action is called. => This I am stuck with, I am thinking that maybe the only way to make this work is to turn the function into a new macro itself.
+But how to keep that from happening if the data for this new macro will be derivated from EventCalendar?</del> A new action must be created.
+* 'How to create a moin action' -> create and document
+    - Accessing the action